-Undergraduate students with good academic standing re-enrolling after interruption of at least one quarter must complete a Re-entry Application found on the Baker College Web site.
+Undergraduate students with good academic standing re-enrolling after interruption of at least two consecutive quarters must complete a Re-entry Application found on the Baker College website.
 They will not, however, be charged an application fee.
 Failure to complete these forms before registration may result in the student's registration being delayed.